 Holden Street Redevelopment BCP Site

-The public is invited to comment on a draft work plan being reviewed by the New York State Department of Environmental Conservation (NYSDEC) to investigate 129 Holden Street Redevelopment ("site") located at 129 Holden Street, Buffalo, Erie County.
+The public is invited to comment on a proposed remedy being reviewed by New York State Department of Environmental Conservation (NYSDEC) to address contamination related to the 129 Holden Street Redevelopment site ("site") located at 129 Holden Street, Buffalo, Erie County.
+Please see the map for the site location.
 Documents related to the cleanup of this site can be found at the location(s) identified below under "Where to Find Information."

 How to Comment